Tolujoh-n/hiring-task/SETUP.md

 The backend is built with ASP.NET Core and provides the authentication system as well as a REST API for managing todo items.

-- Install Backend Dependencies, Navigate to the backend directory: `cd backend`
+- Install Backend Dependencies, Navigate to the backend directory: `cd backend/tolutodd/`

 - Install the required NuGet packages: